robenkleene/design-references/blender/tutorials/blender-donut-rendering.md

 ## Camera

 Position the camera, the easiest way is to navigate to a view that looks good and then select hit `⌃⌥0` to lock the camera to that view.
 Make additional adjustments by accessing the sidebar menu with `N` and toggling on "Lock Camera to View".

+## Rendering

+Go to "Render > Render Image" or hit `F12`.
+The image can be saved by hitting `⌥S` or "Image > Save"

+## Materials

+1. Select the "Plane" and go to "Material Properties".
+Click "New" to create a new material.
+Change the "Base Color" to blue.